willbsp/habits/README.md

 ## Features

-- **Build habits that last** - Completing habits is easy, whenever one is due simply tick it from the today view to complete it
+- **Build habits that last** - Completing habits is easy, whenever one is due simply tick it from the today view to complete it.
+- **Learn about your habits** - Habits will calculate a score for each of your habits, so you can see if you are on track to achieving your goals.
-- **Fluent animations** - Built with the latest Android technologies, every action in Habits is beautifully animated to provide satisfying feedback
+- **Fluent animations** - Built with the latest Android technologies, every action in Habits is beautifully animated to provide satisfying feedback.
 - **Supports material you** - Habits follows the latest [Material Design guidelines](https://m3.material.io/) and supports dynamic colour theming out of the box.